-The field of web design is always evolving, not just in terms of the back-end technologies used but also SEO, aesthetics, and features.
-The kinds of website that were popular just a few years ago looked very different to the websites that we spend so much time on now, and any webmaster who wants to make sure that their site stays popular and relevant will need to keep one eye on the future, and embrace the latest web design trends.
+The field of web design is always evolving, not just in terms of the back-end technologies used but also in SEO, aesthetics, and features.
+The kinds of websites that were popular just a few years ago looked very different to the websites that we spend so much time on now, and any webmaster who wants to make sure that their site stays popular and relevant will need to keep one eye on the future and embrace the latest web design trends.
 Here is a quick look at what the best designers are doing in 2015.

 Endless scrolling is one of the trends that is most rapidly gaining popularity.
-Facebook has used it for the news feed for a long time, but Apple is perhaps the company who employed it best.
+Facebook has used it for the news feed for a long time, but Apple is perhaps the company that employed it best.
 This trend is a great way to display large amounts of information.

 Split screen Layouts

 A split-screen layout is another great option for allowing you to promote multiple products or services on one page because it allows you to give equal prominence to more than one item.
 This symmetrical design is hard to get right, but if you can find a good designer, then it can be an eye-catching way of working.